 This sauteed eggplant and tomato recipe is one of the best you'll ever make.
 Tender, chewy chunks of diced eggplants are cooked with tomatoes to create a flavorful vegetarian meal.

-Add olive oil to cover the bottom of the pan in a large skillet on medium heat.
+Add olive oil to cover the bottom of the pan in a large skillet over medium high heat.

 Add the eggplant- season with salt when the oil is shimmering and hot.
 This will help release the water right away before browning.

-Cook, stirring often, until eggplant is tender and golden brown (about 10 minutes).
+Cook, stirring often, about 10 minutes until the eggplant is tender and golden brown.
 This may take some time since the eggplant will release all its water before browning.
 Add garlic and stir to combine.

 Add undrained tomatoes and stir to combine.
 Turn heat to medium-low and cook for 20 minutes, stirring occasionally.